Knowledge-building Project for Industry

 - The project must start between 1 July 2023 and 1 December 2023.
 Projects approved for funding that have not started within this period may lose their allocation.

 - A project description of maximum 11 pages using the designated template found at the end of this call.
 You must use the template for 2023.

 - CVs of the project manager and key project participants not exceeding four pages each.
 The CV template at the end of the call must be used.
 Applicants themselves are to decide which project participants are most important and in which cases it will be of significance to the review process to assess these participants’ qualifications.
 Project participants who are researchers should use the CV template called "Template for CV researchers".
 Other project participants should use the CV template called "Template for CV".

 - Letters of Intent from all registered research organisations participating as partners.

-- Letters of Intent from all registered partners that contribute from the perspective of the business sector or other part of society.
+- Letters of Intent from all registered partners that contribute from the perspective of the industry sector or other part of society.

 - Please see an example of a letter of intent in our Guide for Applicants.

 Grant applications that do not satisfy the above requirements will be rejected.

 Applicants are free to enclose a short description of qualifications or propose up to three referees who are presumed to be qualified to review their grant proposal.
 The Research Council is not under any obligation to use the proposed referees, but may use them as needed.
 We encourage gender balance in the proposals.

 Attachments other than the mandatory attachments specified above, as well as any links to websites in the grant application, will not be included in the application review process.

 All attachments to grant applications must be submitted together with the application form.
 We do not accept attachments submitted after the application submission deadline unless we have requested additional documentation.